Rexagon/jetproof/README.md

 Options:
-  --start-from      a unix timestamp when the airdrop starts. (default: now) --expire-at       a unix timestamp when the airdrop ends. (default: never) --help            display usage information
+  --start-from      a unix timestamp when the airdrop starts. (default: now) --expire-at       a unix timestamp when the airdrop ends. (default: never) -f, --force       overwrite the output file if it exists.
+  -q, --quiet       hide the progress bar.
+  --help            display usage information
 ```